 The only other required permits are for the Tajik National Park, Lake Sarez, and for Zorkul.

-GBAO Permit- $20: This is a must for anyone traveling the Pamir Highway and anywhere in the eastern half of the country.
-It is easiest to apply for it at the same time when applying for your e-visa (you can apply for it at embassies and consulates when applying for your visa as well), otherwise, you’ll have to visit the OVIR office in Dushanbe (located at Mirzo Turzunzade Street 5, quick turn-around, permit costs 20 TJS).
-I believe that if you don’t have it arranged and you’re traveling from Osh to Dushanbe you’re just shit out of luck.
+GBAO Permit- varies ($15-40): This is a must for anyone traveling the Pamir Highway and anywhere in the eastern half of the country.
+It is easiest to apply for it at the same time when applying for your e-visa if you are eligible for one, otherwise, you can either apply through an agent to save yourself time, or you have to visit an OVIR office in Dushanbe or Khujand.

 Lake Sarez- $50/day: There is varying information out there on getting the permit.
 I had read they will be issued for free in Dushanbe from the Ministry for Emergency Situations and can take a month or more to be issued and I’ve also read info stating that you can arrange through tour agencies at a cost of $50/day and a guide is required.